Laser Engraving Guide

 A laser system with a rotary attachment is able to engrave objects like walking sticks, canes, liquor bottles, and flashlights.

-The metal cutting option makes it possible for CO2 lasers to cut a whole host of metals.
+The metal cutting laser option makes it possible for CO2 lasers to cut a whole host of metals.
 You might ask why is the metal cutting system beneficial for laser marking?
 The metal cutting option includes a height following system which allows the laser beam to stay in focus over the entire metal sheet.
 When considering focus, metal is much less forgiving than materials like wood and plastic.
 The height follower can be used when engraving to allow for full table marking of aluminum, mild steel, and stainless steel.

 This metal cutting option was developed internally by the team at Kern Laser Systems, and it is compatible with four out of five CO2 lasers in the Kern lineup.
 They are: